ElshadNajafov/Personal_Page/README.md

 ## Personal_Page — Static Website

-This repository contains a small, clean static personal website built with **plain HTML and CSS only** — no JavaScript.
+This repository contains a small, clean static personal website built with HTML, CSS and JavaScript.

 ## Files